Cociancich/ckan-tools4msp/README.md

 # catalogue-tools4msp

+Type `docker-compose` instead of `docker compose` if you use the Python tool instead of the Docker plugin, when following this README file.

 ## Setup

-1. `docker-compose up --build --force-recreate -d`
+1. `docker compose up --build --force-recreate -d`

 ### CKAN Setup